AdrienRE/iptablogs/README.md

 - The button "Ajouter les règles de logs iptables" adds the -j LOG rules with the appropriate parameters in your iptables.

 ## Contribute
 You can contribute in any way you want (add features, optimize, translate, etc...).
+You can also help by reporting bugs or suggesting improvements.

 ## Contact
-For more informations, feel free to contact me at undercover1[at]live.fr
+For more informations or help using iptablogs, feel free to contact me at undercover1[at]live.fr.